StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/add-an-observable.md

     **- Type**

-    The type of the observable determines which analyzers are available and whether a value or an attachment is required.
+    The type of an observable determines which analyzers are available and whether it requires a value or an attachment.

     !!! tip "Can't find an observable type?"
         If you can't find the type you need, it might not exist yet, or someone may have deleted it.
 Contact someone with admin-level permissions to [create or restore it](../../../../administration/observable-types/create-an-observable-type.md).